-Our office participates in numerous job fairs with schools across the country, including specialty practice, minority, public interest and government job fairs.
+Our Office will participate in numerous job fairs with schools across the country, including specialty practice, minority, public interest and government job fairs.

 Job listings are updated continuously.
 We post positions relevant to our full-time and part-time students, as well as alumni.

 Beginning Fall 2013, this office conducts a mock interview program with local practicing attorneys.
 It is an excellent opportunity for students to hone their interview skills, and get immediate feedback on one’s interviewing weaknesses and strengths.

 The Career Development Office will review résumés and cover letters submitted by students.
 You can submit your résumé for review by emailing a copy to email@example.com.
 Please note résumé review is MANDATORY if you are applying to ANY job listed through our Office.
 Do not wait to the last minute to submit your résumés and cover letters for review.
 Prior to submitting your résumé for review please complete the resume checklist provided below.